-All pyrotechnic signals provided shall conform to SOLAS LSA Code Chapter III (3.1, 3.2 and 3.3) Visual Signals and not older than the stamped expiry date (if any) or if no expiry date stamped, not older than 4 years.
+All pyrotechnic signals provided shall conform with LSA Code 2010 Chapter III.
+They shall not be older than the stamped expiry date, or if no expiry date is stamped, not older than 4 years.

 4.06.1 Every vessel shall carry the following: